Flying Tigers: Original American volunteer group

 Of the pilots, 60 came from the Navy and Marine Corps and 40 from the Army Air Corps.
 (One army pilot, Albert Baumler was refused a passport because he had earlier flown as a mercenary in Spain, so only 99 actually sailed for Asia.
 Ten more army flight instructors were hired as check pilots for Chinese cadets, and several of these would ultimately join the AVG's combat squadrons.)
 The volunteers were discharged from the armed services, to be employed for "training and instruction" by a private military contractor, the Central Aircraft Manufacturing Company (CAMCO), which paid them $600 a month for pilot officers, $675 a month for flight leaders, $750 for squadron leaders (no pilot was recruited at this level), and about $250 for skilled ground crewmen.
 Some pilots were also orally promised a bounty of $500 for each enemy aircraft shot down, and this was later confirmed by Madame Chiang Kai-shek.

-The first batch, some 300 men, departed San Francisco on 10 July 1941 and arrived in Rangoon, Burma on 28 July, via the Dutch ship Jaegersfontaine, operated by Java-Pacific Lijn.
-The second batch, some 30 pilots, departed on 24 September 1941 and arrived on 12 November 1941 via the Dutch ship Boschfontein.
-These volunteers used civilian passports in these trips.
+The first batch, some 300 men, departed San Francisco on 10 July 1941 and arrived in Rangoon, Burma, on 28 July, on the Dutch ship Jaegersfontaine, operated by Java-Pacific Lijn.
+The second batch, some 30 pilots, departed on 24 September 1941 and arrived on 12 November on the Dutch ship Boschfontein.
+These volunteers used civilian passports on these trips.
 After arriving in Rangoon, they were initially based at a British airfield in Toungoo for training while their aircraft were assembled and test flown by CAMCO personnel at Mingaladon Airport outside Rangoon.
 Chennault set up a schoolhouse that was made necessary because many pilots had "lied about their flying experience, claiming pursuit experience when they had flown only bombers and sometimes much less powerful aeroplanes."
 They called Chennault "the Old Man" due to his much older age and leathery exterior obtained from years flying open cockpit pursuit aircraft in the Army Air Corps.
 Most believed that he had flown as a fighter pilot in China, although stories that he was a combat ace are probably apocryphal.

-Of the 300 original members of the CAMCO personnel, 9 were Chinese-Americans recruited from America's Chinatowns.
-All 9 were trained at Allison Engineworks in Indianapolis, Indiana: all were P-40 mechanics.
-Upon arrival in Kunming, 2 other Chinese-Americans were hired, a Ford Motor truck specialist and a doctor.
-Total original Chinese-Americans were 11.
-Prior to 4 July 1942, 3 of the P-40 mechanics resigned.
-The official AVG roster lists the original 8.
+Of the 300 original members of the CAMCO personnel, nine were Chinese-Americans recruited from America's Chinatowns.
+All nine were trained at Allison Engineworks in Indianapolis, Indiana: all were P-40 mechanics.
+Upon arrival in Kunming, two other Chinese-Americans were hired, a Ford Motor truck specialist and a doctor, raising the total to 11.
+Prior to 4 July 1942, three of the P-40 mechanics resigned.
+The official AVG roster lists the original eight.

 The AVG was created by an executive order of Generalissimo Chiang Kai-shek.
 He did not speak English, however, and Chennault never learned to speak Chinese.
 As a result, all communications between the two men were routed through Soong Mei-ling, "Madame Chiang" as she was known to Americans, and she was designated the group's "honorary commander."